 Admissions results will be directly communicated after two days.

-When you make the decision to study at Frankfurt School, your current financial situation shouldn’t be the factor that holds you back.
+When you decide to study at Frankfurt School, your current financial situation shouldn’t be the factor that holds you back.
 At the same time, it is important to make sensible preparations for funding your studies.
 Student finance is a complex issue and needs careful long-term planning.
 So take advantage of our advisory service and start your preparations by asking us for a personal consultation.

 Frankfurt School awards attractive partial scholarships with the aim of enhancing the diversity of our EMBA.
 We provide financial support to candidates who enrich our programme through: